 We report, for the first time, the beneficial effects of VSOP-NO in in vivo rat DCD liver transplantation.
-The changes in severe I/R injury associated with warm ischemia-damaged DCD grafts reportedly occur in two distinct phases, that is, the early phase less than 2 hr after portal reperfusion and the later injury phase 6 to 48 hr after portal reperfusion (16).
+The changes in severe I/R injury associated with warm ischemia-damaged DCD grafts reportedly occur in two distinct phases i.e., the early phase <2 h after portal reperfusion and the later injury phase 6-48 h after portal reperfusion (16).
 To evaluate how hepatocytes and SECs are affected in DCD transplantation, we assessed inflammatory cytokines, oxidative stress, and indicators of hepatocyte and SEC function as well as parameters influenced by NO administration, including ET-1, iNOS, and eNOS.
-We chose 2 hr as the early phase, 6 to 24 hr as the late phase, and 72 hr as the early recovery period associated with I/R injury.
+We chose 2 h as the early phase, 6-24 h as the late phase, and 72 h as the early recovery period associated with I/R injury.

-In Experiment I, VSOP-NO decreased ET-1 and iNOS expression levels 2 hr after portal reperfusion and attenuated increases in ALT, inflammatory cytokines, eNOS upregulation, and MDA elevation 6 to 24 hr after portal reperfusion.
+In Experiment I, VSOP-NO decreased ET-1 and iNOS expression levels 2 h after portal reperfusion and attenuated increases in ALT, inflammatory cytokines, eNOS upregulation, and MDA elevation 6-24 h after portal reperfusion.
 The early phase of warm ischemia-induced reperfusion injury in DCD grafts is reportedly associated with activation of Kupffer cells and production of oxidative stress.
 Moreover, Klune et al. reported that the first step of the I/R injury cascade is the liberation of ET-1, which activates stellate cells and leads to constriction of hepatic sinusoids and accumulation of oxidative stress, activating Kupffer cells and initiating upregulation of inflammatory cytokines (18).
-In Experiment II-A, death occurred 2 hr after portal reperfusion, and autopsies of both groups suggested that the cause was graft failure without vascular or biliary complications or bleeding because of gaseous perfusion, which has been associated with VSOP.
-We concluded that differences at 2 hr after portal reperfusion influenced the survival rate in Experiment II-A.
+In Experiment II-A, death occurred 2 h after portal reperfusion, and autopsies of both groups suggested that the cause was graft failure without vascular or biliary complications or bleeding due to gaseous perfusion, which has been associated with VSOP.
+We concluded that differences at 2 h after portal reperfusion influenced the survival rate in Experiment II-A.